azet/community_bash_style_guide/README.md

    ```

 * clearly document code parts that are not easily understood (long chains of piped commands for example)
-* try to stick to [restricted mode](http://www.tldp.org/LDP/abs/html/restricted-sh.html) where sensible and possible to use: `set -r` (not supported in old versions of Bash).
+* try to stick to [restricted mode](http://www.tldp.org/LDP/abs/html/restricted-sh.html) where sensible and possible to use: `set -r` (not supported in old versions of Bash). **Use with caution.** While this flag is *very useful for security* sensitive environments, scripts have to be written with the flag in mind.
+Adding restricted mode to an existing script will most likely break it.
 * Silence is golden - like in any UNIX programm, avoid cluttering the
   terminal with useless output.
 [Read this](http://www.linfo.org/rule_of_silence.html).